hyy8/League-Of-Legends-Researc-Project/README.md

 <h2> Hypothesis Testing: </h2>
 <p>
   <strong>Null Hypothesis (H0):</strong>
-  The win rate of red side is equal to the win rate of the blue side.
+  The win rate of the red side is equal to the win rate of the blue side.
 </p>
 <p>
   <strong>Alternative Hypothesis (H1):</strong>
-  The win rate of red side is different from the win rate of the blue side.
+  The win rate of the red side is different from the win rate of the blue side.
 </p>
 <p>
   <strong>t_statistic:</strong>